meeroslav/missing.manual/src/blog/duration-parser/index.md

 ---
 title: Parsing ISO 8601 duration
-date: "2020-07-10T09:00:00.121Z"
+date: '2020-07-10T09:00:00.121Z'
 published: true
-cover: "nick-hillier-yD5rv8_WzxA-unsplash.jpg"
+cover: 'nick-hillier-yD5rv8_WzxA-unsplash.jpg'
-description: In progress...
+description: One of the lesser known parts of ISO 8601 standard is the duration specification.
+In this post we will learn how to parse it and construct a simple Angular pipe for template automation.
 ---

 ISO 8601 is the international standard document covering date and time-related data.
 It is commonly used to represent dates and times in code
 (e.g. [Date.toISOString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString)).
 There is one less known specification in this standard related to duration.

 ### What is duration standard?